-Ok, so you’ve waited til the last minute and decided to have guests over for an awesome Fourth of July BBQ.
-You sent the text messages, posted an announcement on your blog, emailed your home skillets and maybe even tweeted about.
+Ok, so you’ve waited til the last minute to invite guests over for an awesome Fourth of July BBQ.
+You sent the text messages, posted an announcement on your blog, emailed your coworkers, and maybe even tweeted.
 You have a bunch of confirmations, but no ideas on what to cook.

 Ack!
 Well, if that sounds like you, feel free to thank me at the end of this post for making your BBQ dreams come true.
-I have three TERRIFIC cookbooks to tell you about, and you don’t even need to wait for them to be shipped to your door.
-In fact, you can get them instantly through this mysterious network of tubes known as the INTERWEBS.
+I have three TERRIFIC cookbooks to tell you about, and you don’t even need to ship them!
+In fact, you can get them instantly as an ebook and begin cooking in minutes.
 Brilliant!

 I must confess; I am the person at your BBQ who doesn’t eat meat.
-I know you are going to be nice to me until you realize you’ve invited a Veggie to “Rib fest 2008.”
-At that point you are going to run inside and begin panicking when you realize that even your baked beans have pork in them.
+I know you will be nice to me until you realize you’ve invited a Veggie to “Rib fest 2008.”
+At that point you will run inside and begin panicking when you realize that even your baked beans have pork in them.
 But fear not!
 I say, embrace your vegetarian guests and enjoy delicious dishes with them!

 Guide to Delicious: Masterminding this Vegan Cookout is the answer to your vegetarian BBQ woes.
 It has everything you will need to ensure that all your guests are satisfied and full.
 There are lots of great recipes, like vegan Apple Sage Sausages and Easy Spicy Tempeh Burgers.
 Even great drink recipes (mmmm Mint Juleps).
 This cookbook is chock full of great photos, too.
 These women make cooking actually look fun, which in my mind seems impossible.
 Gee, I wish these ladies were MY friends so they could invite me to THEIR cookouts!